Analysis of the Historical Development of Automobile Radiator

 Ⅱ. The evolution layout of the car radiator

 Early car engines had different radiators, which fully reflected the designer's mind.
 It is a water-cooled radiator of an early car.
 It consists of a set of light pipes.
 Because it is located at the rear of the vehicle, it is almost entirely dependent on the natural convection on the airside.
 After entering the 20th century, classic radiator arrangements appeared.
-The car radiator is arranged at the front of the car, fully using oncoming air for cooling.
+The classic car radiator is arranged at the front of the car, fully using oncoming air for cooling.

 Ⅲ. Car radiators are becoming mature

 The core of the tube-fin radiator is composed of many cooling tubes and fins.
 The cooling pipe is welded between the upper and lower water chambers as a channel for cooling water.
 The heat sink is sleeved outside the cooling pipe to increase the heat exchange area.
 When air blows through the core, the water flowing in the tube is cooled.

 In 1904, Royce, an engineer in Manchester, England, built his first cars.
 This is a small two-seater car with only ten horsepower.
 The first tube-fin all-aluminum radiator is installed on the front of the car.
 The radiators of this period were all exposed.
 As part of the car's front, the water chamber and the water tank cover were also made of brass.
 They were bright and shiny, which was a good decoration.
 The "R" trademarks stacked together are pasted on the water chamber.